Grammar and Style Guide

 distance learning Use hyphen when used as a modifier: He took distance-learning courses.

-e- When using e as an abbreviation for the word electronic (e-mail, e-commerce, e-business), use a hyphen.
-The e is not capitalized unless at the beginning of a sentence.
-I will send you an e-mail about that notice.
-E-commerce is a minor in the College of Business.
+email Acceptable in all references for electronic mail.
+But use a hyphen with other e- terms: e-book, e-business, e-commerce.
 Capitalize the e and the first letter of the word following the hyphen in only two instances: when the word is used as a headline (or part of a headline), or in a name of a course title.
-The College of Business offers Introduction to E-Commerce.
+Saunders College of Business offers Introduction to E-Commerce.

 end user (n.), end-user (adj.)